 Patients with carotid-cavernous fistulas typically experience swelling and redness of one or both eyes in addition to a bruit.

 Typically, doctors try to close arteriovenous fistulas before the increased pressure in the venous system can cause serious damage to the brain or spinal cord.

 Arteriovenous fistulas can be found in an angiogram.
 This is the best way to discover it because it shows the relationship of the arteriovenous fistulas and the surrounding arteries and veins.
 Usually MRIs and CT scans seem normal when an arteriovenous fistula is present.

 Arteriovenous fistulas can be treated using a combination of methods.

 • Minimally invasive endovascular embolization — usually adequate to cure most arteriovenous fistulas.
-A catheter is passed through the groin up into the arteries in the brain that lead to the arteriovenous fistula and inject liquid embolic agents such as NBCA, glue or Onyx into these arteries.
+A catheter is passed through the groin up into the arteries in the brain that lead to the arteriovenous fistula and inject liquid embolic agents into these arteries.
 This injection closes the artery and lessens the flow of blood through the arteriovenous fistula.

 • Microsurgical resection — used for arteriovenous fistulas that cannot be closed with endovascular embolization.
 During microsurgical resection, a craniotomy is completed and using the microscope detaches the arteriovenous fistula from the tissues surrounding the brain or spinal cord.